Data Export Setup

-6. Go back to KISSmetrics dashboard and enable data export.
+4. Go to Kissmetrics and enable data export.

-7. Enter your bucket name from step 3 and click verify to connect your KM account with your AWS bucket.
+5. Enter your bucket name from earlier and click verify to connect your KM account with your AWS bucket.

 Turn exporting “On” when ready to start data exporting.
 Your raw event data will be placed in your AWS bucket, in the form of JSON files representing each day’s worth of data.